SCRIPTURE REFERENCES FOR THIS SERMON:

 6 Now when Abiathar son of Ahimelech had fled to David at Keilah, he had brought with him an ephod.
 7 When Saul was told that David had come to Keilah, Saul said, “God has delivered him into my hand, for he has boxed himself into a corner by entering a city with two barred gates.”
 8 So Saul mustered all his army to go down to Keilah and besiege David and his men.

 9 When David realized that Saul was planning to harm him, he told Abiathar the priest, “Bring the ephod.”
 10 Then David said, “O Lord God of Israel, your servant has clearly heard that Saul is planning to come to Keilah to destroy the city because of me.
 11 Will the leaders of Keilah deliver me into his hand?
 Will Saul come down as your servant has heard?
 O Lord God of Israel, please inform your servant.”

 Then the Lord said, “He will come down.”
 12 David asked, “Will the leaders of Keilah deliver me and my men into Saul’s hand?”
 The Lord said, “They will deliver you over.”

 16 Then Jonathan son of Saul left and went to David at Horesh.
 He encouraged him through God.
 17 He said to him, “Don’t be afraid!
 For the hand of my father Saul cannot find you.
-You will rule over Israel, and I will be your second in command.
+You will rule over Israel, and I will be your second-in-command.
 Even my father Saul realizes this.”
-18 When the two of them had made a covenant before the Lord, David stayed on at Horesh, but Jonathan went to his house.
+18 When the two of them had made a covenant before the Lord, David stayed at Horesh, but Jonathan went to his house.

 19 Then the Ziphites went up to Saul at Gibeah and said, “Isn’t David hiding among us in the strongholds at Horesh on the hill of Hakilah, south of Jeshimon?
 20 Now at your own discretion, O king, come down.
 Delivering him into the king’s hand will be our responsibility.”